proplot-dev/proplot/docs/why.rst

 Matplotlib and cartopy define several classes with verbose names like `~matplotlib.ticker.MultipleLocator`, `~matplotlib.ticker.FormatStrFormatter`, and `~cartopy.crs.LambertAzimuthalEqualArea`.
 They also keep them out of the top-level package namespace.
-Under other circumstances this would be fine -- but since plotting code has a half life of about 30 seconds, typing out these extra class names and import statements can be a drag.
+Since plotting code has a half life of about 30 seconds, typing out these extra class names and import statements can be a major drag.

 Parts of matplotlib's interface were actually designed with this in mind.
 `Backend classes <https://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`__,